ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

 This version of our LightningTrainer API was constraining and limited the users' ability to manage the training functionality.

-In Ray 2.7, we're pleased to introduce the newly unified :class:`~ray.train.torch.TorchTrainer` API, which offers enhanced transparency, flexibility, and simplicity.
+Ray 2.7 introduces the newly unified :class:`~ray.train.torch.TorchTrainer` API, which offers enhanced transparency, flexibility, and simplicity.
 This API is more aligned with standard PyTorch Lightning scripts, ensuring users have better control over their native Lightning code.